 FAQ

-Can I leave the dough for the pita bread for more than an hour to rise?
 Yes you can, one hour is the minimum.
 You could leave it for 3-4 hours just make sure you remove all the air pockets after.

-What kind of flour to use for the pita bread?
 You can use plain flour or bread flour, whatever you have in your pantry.
 Bread flour has more protein and will rise better but plain flour will also work well.

-What can I substitute the sugar with?
 You can use a teaspoon of honey or rice malt syrup instead of sugar or not use any sweetener at all.
-If you don’t use any sweetener the yeast will not have bubbles after resting for 10 minutes in lukewarm water but it will still work fine if you are sure it hasn’t expired.
+If you don't use any sweetener the yeast will not have bubbles after resting for 10 minutes in lukewarm water but it will still work fine if you are sure it hasn't expired.

-Can I give pita bread to my baby?
 These are great for babies from 6 months and toddlers if you cut them in triangle slices.
 They can be used as dippers in yogurt or a sauce or a runny egg.
 You can skip the sugar and adjust the salt to your liking.

-Can I make pita bread with gluten free flour?
-Unfortunately, I haven’t tried this so I can’t tell.
+Unfortunately, I haven't tried this so I can't tell.
 If you do try it though leave me a comment below cause I would love to know how it went.

-What is the difference between naan bread and pita bread?
 Although they look very similar, there are some key differences between naan and pita bread.
 Naan bread has eggs and yogurt as ingredients whereas pita bread has just water, flour and yeast.
 Naan bread can be plain or with a filling like coconut and raisins.
-On the other hand pita bread can have pockets or be flat and doesn’t have any filling on its own.
+On the other hand pita bread can have pockets or be flat and doesn't have any filling on its own.
 Pita bread is used as a wrap for meat or eaten on its own with sauces and dips.

-What is the difference between Greek pita bread and regular pita bread?
 Greek pita bread is a round flatbread without any pockets and used most of the times as wrap for meat and tzatziki sauce, the famous Greek souvlaki.
 On the other hand, the regular pita bread found in most eastern countries, has an oval shape and comes with a pocket to fill in with veggies or meat and sauces.

 Greek Pita Bread - Pocketless Flatbread